CSB-KUL/yMap/README.md

 # yMap

-yMap is a python based fast and robust automated method to map large yeast variants to
+yMap is a python based fast and robust automated method to map large yeast variants data to

             - proteins post-translational modifications